Dren2112/SEM-Assessment/Backlog.md

 BACKLOG
 =
-Checklist Submission 1 (16% of CW mark)
+Checklist Submission 2 (14% of CW mark)
--
 The following must be in place:

-Project builds to self-contained JAR with Maven.
-GitHub Actions for project set-up and build is working using JAR, and Docker on GitHub Actions.
-First release created on GitHub.
-Code of Conduct defined.
+Use case diagram created.

 CODE
 ---
 All the countries in the world organised by largest population to smallest.